 To apply to a degree or certificate program, contact the enrollment center; call 978-630-9110 or email email@example.com

 Upgrade your skills or take courses for personal enrichment

 MWCC has several short-term skill-building and training options to help you in your personal or career goals.
 These programs often take anywhere from a few hours to several weeks.
 Or, you can enroll in a certificate program, which can be completed in as little as one year full-time, or part-time at whatever pace is best for you.

 Can range in length: anywhere from a few hours to a few weeks.
 Gain knowledge or skills you need personally or in your career.
 MWCC offers programs in computers, customer service, education, Spanish, and more.
 On-campus or online programs are available.

 Often require at least five classes in a certain subject or area.
 At the program’s completion, you receive a certificate that verifies your completion of the program.
 Professional certificates are a great way to validate your achievement, increase your credibility, demonstrate your expertise, and enhance your resume.

 Often requires a series computer certification courses followed by a certification exam.
 Passing the exam certifies you.
 Companies require skilled technicians to support the varied operating systems and hardware found in an IT infrastructure.
 MWCC’s computer certification programs give students the solid background they need to work with varied operating systems and the complex hardware on which they run.
 Computer certifications validate your knowledge and skills, gives you proof of professional achievement, and improve your career opportunities.

 MWCC offers several courses to make your leisure time more enjoyable or help you gain new skills.
-Take courses in areas including: arts & leisure; career development; home improvement; healthy, wealthy, and wise; adults 50 and over; new dimensions; just for kids; and ASE/Adult Basic Education.
+Take courses in areas including: arts & leisure; career development; home improvement; health, retirement, and personal enrichment; adults 60 and over; new age; just for kids; and ASE/Adult Basic Education.